• Recipes

 FOR FRYING

-• 2 liter oil - ~ 8 cups, vegetable oil for frying such as peanut oil or sunflower oil
+• 2 liter vegetable oil such as peanut oil or sunflower oil - about 8-9 cups, for frying

 Instructions

-• Put the dough on a lightly floured work surface.
-Knead until the dough is nice and smooth.
-Form a ball and place in a floured bowl.
+• Transfer the dough to a lightly floured surface and knead briefly.
+Then, place it in a floured bowl.

-• Make a cross on the top.
-Cover with plastic wrap and let rise for 2 hours in a TURNED OFF oven.
+• Score a cross on top, cover with plastic wrap, and let rise for about 2 hours in a switched-off oven.

-• In a bowl, add the mozzarella, the tomato passata, a pinch of salt and the grated Parmigiano Reggiano.
-Add the oil, then mix with a spoon and put aside.
+• In a bowl, combine the mozzarella, tomato passata, Parmigiano Reggiano, a pinch of salt, and EVO oil.
+Mix and set aside.

 • At the end of this second rising, roll out the balls of dough with a rolling pin.
 Shape them into disks that are not too thin.

-• To seal the panzerotti well, moisten the edges of the circle with a little water.
-Fold the unseasoned part over the filled part to form a crescent.
-Press the edges of the panzerotti well, first with your fingers and then with the tines of a fork.
+• To seal the panzerotti well, moisten the edges with a little water.
+Fold over to form a crescent and seal the edges firmly with your fingers, then press with a fork to prevent leaks.

-• Fry the panzerotti until golden brown on both sides, about 4 minutes.
-Turn the panzerotti several times during cooking with a wooden spoon or skimmer.
+Fry until golden brown on both sides, about 4 minutes, turning them often with a wooden spoon or skimmer.

 Nutrition